-This Plan makes provision for a minimum of 27 additional dwellings.
+The minimum housing provision for Foxton for the period to 2031 is 27 dwellings.
 This will be met by:

 - A. Existing commitments; - B. Development within the Foxton Limits to Development in accordance with Policy F12; - C. The allocation of a housing site at Fisher's Farm, North Lane in accordance with Policy F13; - D. The allocation of a housing site between Middle Street and Vicarage Drive in accordance with Policy F14; and - E. The allocation of a housing site at the junction of Vicarage Drive and Hog Lane in accordance with Policy F15.